-Louisburg College had its beginning in the period that witnessed the emergence of the United States of America as an independent nation, the birth of the Methodist Church in America, and the establishment of both Franklin County and the town of Louisburg.
+Louisburg College had its beginning in the period that witnessed the emergence of the United States of America as an independent nation, the Methodist Church’s birth in America, and Franklin County and Louisburg Town’s establishment.

 Settlers founded Franklin County in 1779 and named it in honor of Benjamin Franklin.
-Surveyors of the town of Louisburg, a tribute to King Louis XVI of France, set a public commons on the highest ground point.
-This town commons, which became famous for its oak grove, is the location of the Louisburg College campus today.
+Surveyors of Louisburg, a tribute to King Louis XVI of France, set a public commons on the highest ground point.
+This town commons, which became famous for its oak grove, is the Louisburg College campus’s location today.

 Louisburg College evolved from three earlier institutions: Franklin Male Academy, Louisburg Female Academy, and Louisburg Female College.
 It is the oldest chartered two-year, church-related, co-educational college in the nation.